icinganalysis/icinganalysis.github.io/content/basics/water_drops.md

 (for comparison, a human hair is about 50 to 100 micrometers in diameter).

 ![drop sizes.png](/images%2Fdrop%20sizes.png)
-_Typical drop sizes, approximately to scale.
+_Typical drop sizes, approximately proportional.
 Public Domain by Donald Cook._

 Calculating the amount of water that hits or impinges on the surface of an airplane as it flies through a cloud